All Products

 Billing method

 Billing of an on-demand instance starts when requests are sent to the instance for processing and ends when the requests are processed.
-Each on-demand instance can process one or more requests at a time.
+An on-demand instance can process one or more requests at a time.
 For more information, see Configure instance concurrency.

 No instance is allocated if no request is submitted for processing, and therefore no fees are generated.
 In on-demand mode, you are charged only when your function is invoked.
 For more information about pricing and billing, see Billing overview.